stacks-network/sbtc/contracts/docs/sbtc-registry.md

 This function does not handle validation or moving the funds.
 Instead, it is purely for the purpose of storing the request.

+The function will emit a print event with the topic "withdrawal-request" and the data of the request.

 <details>
   <summary>Source code:</summary>